medazzo/sbr-generator/README.md

 To build and run   :

+## With Linux

 ```
 cd testServer-0.0.1/
 mvn clean package -Dmaven.test.skip=true
 mvn spring-boot:run -Dmaven.test.skip=true
 ```
+## With Windows (example as editor "Spring Tools Suite")

+1- import project to the editor as maven project

+2- install PostgreSQL

+3- run as spring boot application

 This will run the server, you can access the swagger ui generated documentation on <br/>
 http://localhost:8080/project.name/project.version/swagger-ui.html